pjincz/nginx-cgi/README.md

 ### How can I run CGI scripts with chroot

+It's highly not recommanded to run CGI script with chroot.
+Because chroot is not designed for security purpose.
+It still shared a lot of kernel spaces with host system.
+For example, run `ps -ef` in chrooted process, all processes in host system will return.
+That sould not too aweful?
+No, that's really terrible, because you can also do `kill` in chrooted script for the same reason.
+And people normally run programs with root permission in chrooted environment.
+That's terribly bad.
+It causes system on high risk than just run script with `www-data`.

-Compared to sudo, chroot is much harder.
-Because chroot was not originally designed as a security mechanism.
-I'd like to use `docker` or `jails` for this purpose.
-But that's okay, if you really want `chroot`.
-Let me show you how to do it.
+If you want a sandbox environment, `lxc`, `docker` and `jails` are much better for this purpose.

+If you still want `chroot`, okay let me show you how to do it.

 In this example, I assume you're using `/var/www/html` as the document root.